Solar lens effect must be taken into account when choosing your MPPT; surges in solar power energy occur regularly.

 If you are planning to build a green home you must take account of how certain properties of droplets of water can effect the sun's radiation, increasing its energy temporarily by fifty percent and perhaps more.

 What is unexpected is that a 100 percent cloudless day, with very low humidity produces lower levels of radiation.
-Moisture in the air can increase the sun's radiation and concentrate the energy received at your photo voltaic panels.
+Moisture in the air can increase the sun's radiation and concentrate the energy received at your photo voltaic panels by refraction.

 A PV panels turns photons of sunlight into a usable direct current, powering your home and office; your factory and farm too, of course.